-The deduction amount will be expanded to compensate for the increase in consumption tax rates.
+The deduction amount has been expanded to compensate for the increase in consumption tax rates.

 |Up until March 31, 2014*||From April 1, 2014|